serverless/blog/posts/2017-06-29-aws-lambda-power-tuning.md

 The real performance evaluation makes sense for those functions that perform intensive computational tasks or time-consuming HTTP/SDK calls.

-For example, imagine a Lambda Function that updates a DynamoDB record, and then sends a new SNS message.
+For example, imagine a Lambda Function that updates a DynamoDB record and then sends a new SNS message.
 Your code may look like the following:

 ```js
 const AWS = require("aws-sdk");